 Before you start shopping, you should pull your report from the big three credit score reporting agencies: Equifax, Experian, and Transunion.
 The easiest, most cost-effective way (it’s free) is to head over to Annual Credit Report.
 Don’t worry: pulling your own credit will never hurt your score.

-You should look for mistakes and get your credit in order before applying for a doctor loan.
+You should look for mistakes and get your credit in order before applying for a mortgage.
 As long as you’re over 520—the lowest score you can have and still qualify for a mortgage—you’re in business.

 If your score is less than 700, my advice is to wait, repair your credit and save for a down payment.
-Physician loans and doctor mortgage programs typically require a credit score of at least 700 – 720 to qualify.
+Doctor mortgage programs typically require a credit score of at least 700 – 720 to qualify.

-Next, you can—and should—negotiate everything on your physician loan: rates, fees & closing costs.
+Next, you can—and should—negotiate everything: rates, fees & closing costs.
 At this point, you should have your three estimates.
 Call the lenders and let them know you’re shopping the loan to 3 different banks and are looking for the best deal.
 Be upfront, and let them know you’re looking for the best deal possible.
 Don’t shy away from this part.
 It may seem awkward, but as long as you’re doing it respectfully, you have every right in the world to negotiate for yourself and your family.

 There are also many busy lending officers working for banks who already have the best rates on physician loans.
 The don’t need to lower their rates or negotiate much because the rate is already low.
 These MLOs (mortgage lending officers) will be less attentive and less patient with negotiations.